Whether they are on our phones, installed in our Salesforce orgs, or added as an extension onto our browser, apps are everywhere!

 15. Password Managers

-If you use 10s of Apps a day, or work with multiple Salesforce clients, it’s almost impossible to keep up with your credentials for every App you use.
+If you use dozens of apps a day, or work with multiple Salesforce clients, it’s almost impossible to keep up with your credentials for every app you use.
 Enter ‘password managers’.

 14. Texei for SFDX